StefanoSaffran/rocketseat-gostack-11/challenge-fundamentos-node/README.md

 <img alt="GoStack" src="https://res.cloudinary.com/stefanosaffran/image/upload/v1586943536/d32tomvl6x8onypta01h.png" />

 <h3 align="center">
-  Challenge 02 - Node.js concepts.
+  Challenge 05 - Node.js - First project
 </h3>

-<blockquote align="center">"Don't wait to plant, just be patient to reap"!</blockquote>
+<blockquote align="center">“Live as if you were to die tomorrow.
+Learn as if you were to live forever.”!</blockquote>

 <p align="center">
   <a href="stefanosaffran.com">